 - Pre-sorting – catch left on deck and/or released to sea immediately after the gear is brought onboard (e.g., when cod-end is emptied in trawlers; as the hauling drum is operated in gillnetters and longliners)

 - Sorting – sorting of the catch into landings and discards on deck on conveyor belt, sorting platform or on the vessel deck itself; storage of the catch unsorted (e.g., large pelagic trawlers and purse-seiners)

+FAQ 17

 Question: We often sample a cluster of fish e.g. a box or a basket, but in some cases, we actually select a subsample of fish in an unclustered fashion e.g. selecting single fish in a randomly way throughout a haul.
 How can this be declared in the sample table (SA)?